 All you need is a soldering iron, some lead, pliers, a screwdriver, a few components and a bit of patience.

 I’m not an electronics guru, but I know enough to dare replacing some components and see if I like the result.
-If I were a true expert I wouldn’t share my knowledge with you folks, I would sell my modified CryBaby kits instead and make money out of it :-)

 The following directions apply to Dunlop Crybaby GCB-95 revision G pedals, but can be adapted to other versions, Google it.
 Here is how the PCB layout looks like: